iggredible/chatty.vim/README.md

 - [vim-ai](https://github.com/madox2/vim-ai/)
 - [vim-chatgpt](https://github.com/CoderCookE/vim-chatgpt)

 The reason why I created Chatty is that none of them met my needs.
-I want AI features that are not too intrusive.
-Many of these plugins, IMO, turn Vim into a full-blown chat client program and they are not utilizing Vim's existing tools.
+It seems that these plugins are not utilizing Vim's existing tools and that they turn Vim into a full-blown chat client.
+It doesn't feel like I'm in Vim.
+I feel like I'm using a chat app.

+What makes Vim...
+Vim (to me) is that it is a text editor first.
 Vim uses operators and command-line commands to modify texts.
 These are the bread and butter of Vim.
 I think a Vim chat plugin should be leveraging these.
 If I want a full-blown chat client, I can just go to [Claude](https://claude.ai/) or [ChatGPT](https://chatgpt.com/) sites.

 That's why I built Chatty.vim: to enable AI features in Vim while still keeping its usage "Vim"-like.
 I want to leverage what Vim already excels at (and what drew me to using Vim in the first place): lightweightness, operators, cmdlines, buffers, windows, etc.